Sargeanthost/MinecraftMacroTool/README.md

 ### Q: What is the tool for?
 A: With the tool, players are on the one hand supposed to push the boundaries of parkour in Minecraft.
-It doesn't matter, if this means doing very hard jumps or creating a TAS, even though the latter may become a tideous task.
+It doesn't matter, if this means doing very hard jumps or creating a TAS, even though the latter may become a tedious task.
 On the other hand you might learn how to do jumps more easily by actually creating a macro that does the jump.
 The tool might also help, find new techniques, if there are any.

 ### Q: Why does a macro work for me, but not for someone else.
-A: If that is the case, make sure you use the same ingame mouse sensitivity.
+A: If that is the case, make sure you use the same in-game mouse sensitivity.

-### Q: Why is my macro incosistent?
+### Q: Why is my macro inconsistent?
-A: The cause for incosistencies is often lag.
-If Minecraft has to skip a tick or the tool takes longer than a minecraft tick to compute it's own tick, the run is basically ruined.
+A: The cause for consistencies is often lag.
+If Minecraft has to skip a tick, or the tool takes longer than a minecraft tick to compute its own tick, the run is basically ruined.
 If that happens make sure you reduce settings in Minecraft and close background programs.
 Also check the Task Manager to make sure you have no other instances of the tool running.

 ### Q: What features are planned in the future?
-A: The next goal is to implement LWJGL (a library, Minecraft uses as well) to make sure every Minecraft key can be simulated in the future.
-It is planned to turn the tool into an internal mod, in order to fix some major issues and implement features like seeing effects of changes in your macros in game or skipping between ticks so you dont have to run macros from the start each time.
+A: The next goal is to make pitch and yaw precise, as now it does not turn to the specified angle.
+Also,  It is planned to turn the tool into an internal mod, in order to fix some major issues and implement features like seeing effects of changes in your macros in game or skipping between ticks, so you don't have to run macros from the start each time.